Always-Sahi-Consultancy/Website-Training/Training/Rupali/Questions/Day-04/README.md

 3. Design a page to show how to use class and id in an normal html page.
    Sample image : **[Task3 1](TaskImage/Task3-1.png)**,**[Task3 2](TaskImage/Task3-2.png)**, and **[Task3 3](TaskImage/Task3-3.png)**.

+The solutions shall be provided by 12:00 AM of 18 Sept 2021.